 Natural selection has contributed to functional immune response differences between human hunter-gatherers and agriculturalists

-Genelle F Harrison, Joaquin Sanz, Jonathan Boulais, Michael J Mina, Jean-Christophe Grenier, Yumei Leng, Anne Dumaine, Vania Yotova, Christina M. Bergey, Stephen J Elledge, Erwin Schurr, Lluis Quintana-Murci, George H Perry, Luis B Barreiro.
+Genelle F Harrison, Joaquin Sanz, Jonathan Boulais, Michael J Mina, Jean-Christophe Grenier, Yumei Leng, Anne Dumaine, Vania Yotova, Christina M. Bergey, Samuel Nsobya, Stephen J Elledge, Erwin Schurr, Lluis Quintana-Murci, George H Perry, Luis B Barreiro.

 PDF of preprint available from bioRxiv